Kamal Saleem: Early life

 Born in Lebanon, Saleem claims to have been taught to wage jihad from a young age for the Palestine Liberation Organization and the Muslim Brotherhood.
 When he was seven, he says he was sent by his parents to Muslim training camps to learn to use weapons and engage and kill the enemy.
 He was reportedly also taught another more subtle form of warfare, called "Cultural Jihad", which he was eventually chosen to wage in the United States.
-Investigative reporting has found many of Saleem’s claims to be likely fraudulent.

 He says he lived in a small Midwestern town in the early 1980s where he tried to recruit men in poorer neighborhoods to Islam.
 He then had a serious car crash, which hospitalized him.
 He subsequently received support from Christians, and after being "overwhelmed with the outpouring of Christian love", he eventually converted to Christianity.
 It has been uncovered that he worked for the Christian Broadcasting Network from 1987 to 2003, and for Focus on the Family since then.